23 July 2019 | Updated 14 March 20258 min read

 The artful options range from spicy 'Pineapple Wagon' – a tasty brandy and rum combination – to sweet and aromatic gin-based concoctions.

-Sip them while enjoying views across the neon-lit resort of Playa del Ingles – the bar is on the eighth floor of the super-chic hotel Bohemia Suites & Spa, so it has the best vantage point – and see if you can get a peek at the 360-degree views from the hotel restaurant on the same floor.
+Sip them while enjoying sunset views across the neon-lit resort of Playa del Ingles – the bar is on the eighth floor of the super-chic hotel Bohemia Suites & Spa, so it has the best vantage point.

 The Old Town, Vegueta, is the most rewarding spot for a stroll with its pretty streets and historic buildings, but it’s also home to eight bronze statues of dogs guarding the Catedral de Santa Ana, a reference to the island’s name, which is derived from the Latin word for ‘dog’.